Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

+\paragraph{Bijunctive case.} The algorithm for the bijunctive case, i.e., Theorem~\ref{thm:alg-gdpc}, can be seen as a wide generalization of the algorithm for \textsc{Weighted Almost 2-SAT} that was announced in the conference version~\cite{dfl-stoc}, although we will not assume familiarity with that algorithm in this exposition.

-We give an overview of the algorithm for \gdpcfull.
-Suppose that the given instance $\inst=(G,s,t,\pairs,\bundles,\weight,k,W)$ is a \yes-instance with a solution $Z$ of weight at most $W$ and let $\karc:=\abs{Z}$, i.e. the number of edges violated by $Z$, and let $\kclause$ be the number of clauses violated by $Z$.
-As previously observed, we can assume that $Z$ is a star $st$-cut and via~\cref{thm:dir-flow-augmentation-intro}, we can further assume (with good enough probability) that $\corecutG{Z}{G}$ is an $st$-cut with minimum cardinality and additionally that an $st$-maxflow $\witnessflow$ (with $\lambda_G(s,t)$ flow paths) that is a witnessing flow for $Z$ is given.
+Suppose that the given \gdpcshort{} instance $\inst=(G,s,t,\pairs,\bundles,\weight,k,W)$ that is a \yes-instance with a solution $Z$ of weight at most $W$ and let $\karc:=\abs{Z}$, i.e. the number of edges violated by $Z$, and let $\kclause$ be the number of clauses violated by $Z$.
+Since $Z$ violates at most $k$ bundles, and every bundle is $\maxarity$-bounded and contains at most two arcs and one clause connecting the same pair of vertices, we have

+As previously observed, we can assume that $Z$ is a star $st$-cut and via~\cref{thm:dir-flow-augmentation-intro}, we can further assume (with good enough probability) that $\corecutG{Z}{G}$ is an $st$-cut with minimum cardinality and additionally that an $st$-maxflow $\witnessflow$ (with $\lambda_G(s,t) = |\witnessflow|$ flow paths) that is a witnessing flow for $Z$ is given.
 The ethos of the entire algorithm is that we use the witnessing flow $\witnessflow$ at hand as a guide in search for $Z$ and impose more structure on the search space.
 The algorithm is randomized and at each step, the success probability is at least $2^{-\mathrm{poly}(b,k)}$.
 Below, we assume that all the guesses up to that point are successful.
 (While we describe here the algorithm in the more natural ``random choice'' language, it is straightforward to make it deterministic via branching and the deterministic counterpart of Theorem~\ref{thm:dir-flow-augmentation-intro}.)